Skip to main content

 Festive

-Crescent-shaped pastries filled with almond paste and flavored with orange blossom water.
-They are a popular treat for special occasions and celebrations.
+Crescent-shaped pastries filled with almond paste and scented with orange blossom water, brought out for special occasions and celebrations.

 vegetarianContains: Tree NutsContains: Wheat